Carlos Padilla (politician): Batasang Pambansa; opposition leader in Nueva Vizcaya

+House of Representatives

+Padilla was finally elected to represent Nueva Vizcaya in the restored Congress in 1987.

-While in Congress, he served as Deputy Speaker and a Minority Leader.
+While in Congress, he served as deputy speaker and a minority leader.
 He became a member of very important congressional bodies such as the Commission on Appointments and the House of Representative Electoral Tribunal (HRET).
-He became the Co-chair of the Congressional Commission on Education (EDCom), a body to assess Philippine education.
+He became the co-chair of the Congressional Commission on Education (EDCom), a body to assess Philippine education.
 As Education Committee chairman, he authored the landmark law Free High School Act of 1988 (RA 6655) that ensures free high school education for every Filipino, and RA 6728, providing various forms of government assistance to students and teachers in private education.
 Padilla also authored RA 6966 regulating the librarian profession, RA 7104 creating the Commission on the Filipino Language, RA 7168 converting the Philippine Normal College into the Philippine Normal University, RA 7536 creating the National Commission for Culture and the Arts, the Philippine Nursing Act (RA 9173), and the Philippine Dentistry Bill (HB 4908).
 Padilla was also the principal author and sponsor of laws establishing schools in the province such as the Nueva Vizcaya State University and the Philippine Science High School-Cagayan Valley Campus, located in Bayombong.

 On several occasions, he represented Congress in several international conferences abroad, such as the International Labour Organization Conference in Geneva, the Asia-Pacific Parliamentarians' Union, the ASEAN Inter-Parliamentary Organization Conference, and the UNESCO General Assembly in Paris among others.

-2004 Elections
+2004 elections

 In 2004, he ran for senator.
 He was the sole senatorial candidate of presidential aspirant Panfilo Lacson and lost.
 He ended up at the 24th spot garnering 3,863,693 votes which represents 11.53% votes.